Your account has been created!

 When you draw a dot in each factor column for one of the offerings and connect these dots, you get a product’s or service’s value curve.

 Pro tip: The Strategy Canvas is all about comparison.
 Find at least one product or service that you want to compare with your own offering.
 We would also advise that you don’t choose more than two or three competing products, in order to keep the canvas clean.

-The strategy canvas thereby has two purposes:
+The canvas has two purposes:

 There are four simple steps in order to create your strategy canvas.

 In the following, all steps are explained in detail, so that you can easily apply the template for your own strategy.

 The first step to draw the strategy canvas is to figure out who you want to compare yourself to.
 The most straightforward choice are your direct competitors in the industry.
 Nevertheless, you might also consider to focus on offerings from other industries who address the same customer needs.
 For example, if you are an airline, the obvious choice would be other airlines.
 However, you could also include a Virtual Reality company that addresses the customer need to see new and exotic places around the world.
 Southwest airlines for example looked at cars and compared them to other airlines in order to define a new blue ocean strategy.
 Check out their canvas here in a Harvard article: https://hbr.org/2002/06/charting-your-companys-future